-What you may not be aware of is that there are real and significant life enhancing benefits to kicking a drinking habit.
+What you may not be aware of is that there are real and significant life-enhancing benefits to kicking a drinking habit.
 Sobriety can literally lead you to a better life.
-Here are a few of the things that make sobriety a lifestyle worth pursuing, not just for the sake of conquering an addiction, but for anyone!
+Here are a few of the things that make sobriety a lifestyle worth pursuing, not just for the sake of conquering addiction, but for anyone!

 Look great, feel better – lose the drinking habit

 - There are countless studies which prove the point that a life without alcohol is actually better for you overall.
 Let’s start with cardiovascular health.
 Putting aside the claims that red wine is good for your ticker, there are studies which show that alcohol weakens the heart.
 Take into consideration the following risks which our North American counterparts have revealed:

 - According to the American Heart Association, too much booze can raise the levels of certain fats in the blood (triglycerides), which have been associated with higher risks of heart disease.

 - If you drink too much you stand a chance of overloading your caloric intake and in turn finding yourself at the risk of becoming obese and even being diagnosed with diabetes.